pulibrary/rdss-handbook/applications.md

 Unless otherwise noted, all applications below are Open Source and run on Library IT-owned infrastructure.

 - DataSpace
-  - A DSpace 5.x instance for institutional data including research data content, select Library-owned PDFs, and electronic theses and dissertations
+  - A DSpace 5.x instance for institutional data including select Library-owned PDFs and electronic theses and dissertations
   - Status: In production
   - Public URL: https://dataspace.princeton.edu
   - Code Base: [Please see the documentation for the git repository details](dataspace/git.md)